 Do yourself a favor and spend as much money as you can on the best materials and supplies available.
 Not only will they last longer, but home improvements made with them will also look better and be of better quality for years to come.

-You want to start your home renovation project now and are not interested in waiting to go through the entire selection and hiring process.
-Why not just jump in and act as your own general contractor (or carpenter) for the smaller things and bring in a professional later?
+You’re ready to start your home renovation now and don’t want to wait through the selection and hiring process.
+Why not take on smaller tasks yourself as a general contractor or carpenter and bring in a professional later?

 Well, there are several reasons why this doesn’t always end well.
 To begin with, it means that you will be in charge of coordinating a large number of tasks and people.
 And this is no easy feat for someone who is new to home renovation projects.